UnifyProject/RFC/draft/rfc-1.md

 ## Overall Process

-We collaborate using an asychronous source control system, using the [C4.1 collaboration contract](http://rfc.zeromq.org/spec:22).
-In brief, this drives all work forward through "pull requests" that are merged into specifications or reference code.

-The project MAY require a statement from contributors that their contributions will conform to the project's copyright, patent, and trademark policies.
+The project SHOULD require a statement from each contributor that their contributions will conform to the project's copyright, patent, and trademark policies.

 Each specification SHALL BE a separate text file, in Markdown format.